PythoneerSamurai/RelEdgePool/README.md

-# RelEdgePool

-Official Implementation of **RelEdgePool: Relational Edge-Aware Pooling for n-gonal manifold and non-manifold 3D meshes**
+This is an official implementation for **RelEdgePool: Relational Edge-Aware Pooling for n-gonal manifold and non-manifold 3D meshes**

 ---